zyryf/digital-watermarking/README.md

 ## Runing the DCT program

     1. Open Matlab
-    2. Run the dct_watermarking.m file (images has to be in the same folder)
+    2. Run the dct_watermarking.m file (images have to be in the same folder)

 ## Authors